 Dr. Mark Yaniszewski E-Mail: myanisze@uwo.ca

 all_politics@hotmail.com

-Class Location: SSC 2020
+Class Location: SSC 3026

-Class: Mon. + Wed.
-7-10 pm Office Hours: Mon. + Wed.
-6-7 pm (or by appointment)
+Class: Mon. + Thurs.
+7-10 pm

+Office: SSC 4139

+Office Hours: Mon.
+6:30 to 7:00

+Thurs.
+6:00 to 7:00 (or after most classes)

 Political Science 3366E: International Conflict Management

-Office: SSC 4141

 An examination of theories and strategies of international conflict and conflict management, including the causes of war, arms control, and various methods of reducing or eliminating conflict.

 This course combines both lectures and seminars.
 Consequently, students are expected to contribute - along with the instructor - to the success of the course.

 Distribution of Marks

 Students in Political Science 3366E will be graded on the basis of the following components:

 - Participation = 15%

-- In-Class Tests 3 x 10% = 30%
+- In-Class Tests 2 x 15% = 30%

 - Writing Assignment = 25%

 - Final Exam = 30%

 - Details regarding the breakdown and composition of the participation grade will be made available once the exact size of the class is known.
 A handout detailing these requirements will be distributed in a future class.

-Weekly Schedule

-For most weeks, classes will be organized along the following lines:

-- Lecture Component: Class will begin will an introductory lecture by the instructor.
-These lectures will run for 30-60 minutes most weeks. - Discussion Component: Discussions will last a minimum of one hour most weeks.
-During this period, students will be graded on their contribution to the discussion.
-(As already mentioned, details regarding student participation in the discussions will be provided once the size of the class is known.)
-At a minimum, students should come to class having read all the required readings and be prepared to ask relevant questions.
-Students who are uncomfortable talking in class (etc.) should consult the instructor as well as Student Development Services.
-Alternative arrangements will only be made in the case of students who are making an active effort to become more engaged in discussions.
+If the class size is too large to allow for productive discussions, the distribution of grades will have to be altered.

 Writing Assignment Due Date

-A printed copy of the writing assignment must be handed in directly to the instructor (e.g., during class or office hours) on or before the end of class on Monday July 4th.
-No other arrangements are permitted (e.g., the assignment may not be submitted by e-mail nor may it be slipped under a door nor are assignments to be dropped in an essay drop box).
+A printed copy of the writing assignment must be handed in directly to the instructor (e.g., during class or office hours) on or before the end of class on Thursday July 5th.
+No other arrangements are permitted (e.g., the assignment may not be submitted by email nor may it be slipped under a door nor are assignments to be dropped in an essay drop box).

-Late papers will be accepted until the end of class on Monday July 11th and are automatically penalized by 15%.
-All papers handed in after class ends on Monday July 11th will automatically receive a grade of 0%.
+Late papers will be accepted until the end of class on Monday July 9th and are automatically penalized by 15%.
+All papers handed in after class ends on Monday July 9th will automatically receive a grade of 0%.

 To summarize:

-Assignments handed in on or before class ends on Monday July 4th - no late penalty Late papers will be accepted until class ends on Monday July 11th - with a 15% penalty After class ends on Monday July 11th - an automatic grade of 0% will be assigned

-Note: The late penalty is a flat rate penalty.
+Assignments handed in on or before class ends on Thursday July 5^{th} - no late penalty Late papers will be accepted until class ends on Monday July 9^{th} - with a 15% penalty After class ends on Monday July 9^{th} - an automatic grade of 0% will be assigned Note: The late penalty is a flat rate penalty.
 Papers five minutes late, one day late, five days late, or any variation therein receive the same 15% penalty.
 These penalties will only be waived in the case of illness (or similar serious circumstances) and will require proper documentation (e.g., a doctor's note).
 Otherwise, extensions will not normally be granted (e.g., forgetting to buy a new ink cartridge for your printer or having the dog eat your homework and so on does not constitute a legitimate excuse for not completing the assignment on time).
 Additional details regarding the writing assignment are listed in the sections following the class schedule (below).
+Weekly Schedule For most weeks, classes will be organized along the following lines: